 Unemployment Rate in the Euro Area averaged 9.54 percent from 1995 until 2021, reaching an all time high of 12.10 percent in January of 2013 and a record low of 7.10 percent in March of 2020.
 This page provides the latest reported value for - Euro Area Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Euro Area Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.
+Euro Area Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.